 Data review of entire neighborhoods is generally a good source for data collection.
-Appraisers drive entire neighborhoods to review the accuracy of our data and identify properties that have to be reviewed.
-Appraisers use the GIS and similar applications to help verify property characteristics.
+Appraisers drive entire neighborhoods to review the accuracy of our data and identify properties that must be reviewed.
+Appraisers use GIS and similar applications to help verify property characteristics.
 The sales validation effort in real property pertains to the collection of data of properties that have sold.
-In residential, the sales validation effort involves on-site inspection by field specialists and appraisers to verify the accuracy of the property characteristics data and confirmation of the sales price.
-In commercial, the commercial sales group is responsible for contacting grantee or grantor to confirm sales prices and to verify pertinent data.
+In residential, the sales validation effort involves on-site inspection by appraisers to verify the accuracy of the property characteristics data and confirmation of the sales price.
+In commercial, appraisers are responsible for contacting the grantee or grantor to confirm sales prices and to verify pertinent data.